 iv) Reduction in the Bill Process Time

-The billing records in Lucknow are at present maintained on paper and the bills and receipts are written by hand.
-This method is time consuming and results in procedural delays.
-One way to overcome this limitation is computerization of the whole system.
-This system was implemented under the Institutional and Community Development Project (ICDP) in Kanpur, one of the Four Master Plan cities, and Mirzapur.
+Computerized system was implemented under the Institutional and Community Development Project (ICDP) in Kanpur, one of the Four Master Plan cities, and Mirzapur.
 Significant improvement has been achieved in these cities due to the implementation of this system.
-Description of the system adopted in these cities is presented as a case study.